bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-08-newsletter.md

   (`hsmd`) to verify the module is willing to sign the payment.
-For some applications, such as those where the amount of money that can be spent is rate limited, asking for pre-approval might produce fewer problems than simply attempting the payment and dealing with failure.
+For some applications, such as those where the amount of money that can be spent is rate limited, asking for pre-approval might produce fewer problems than simply attempting the payment and dealing with failure. {% assign timestamp="46:25" %}

 - [Core Lightning #5849][] makes backend changes that allow a node to handle over 100,000 peers each with one channel.
-Although someone running such a node in production is not likely in the near future---it would take over a dozen entire blocks to just open that many channels---testing the behavior helped the developer make several performance improvements.
+Although someone running such a node in production is not likely in the near future---it would take over a dozen entire blocks to just open that many channels---testing the behavior helped the developer make several performance improvements. {% assign timestamp="47:20" %}

-- [Core Lightning #5892][] updates CLN's implementation of the [offers][topic offers] protocol based on compatibility testing performed by a developer working on Eclair's implementation.
+- [Core Lightning #5892][] updates CLN's implementation of the [offers][topic offers] protocol based on compatibility testing performed by a developer working on Eclair's implementation. {% assign timestamp="47:51" %}

 - [Eclair #2565][] now requests that funds from a closed channel be sent to a new onchain address, rather than an address which was generated